maelfabien/maelfabien.github.io/_pages/dl.md

 [How do Neural Networks learn?](https://maelfabien.github.io/deeplearning/feed/) : Dive into feedforward process and back-propagation.

-[Activations functions in DL](https://maelfabien.github.io/deeplearning/act/) : An overview of the different activation functions in Deep Learning, how to implement them in Python, their advantages and disadvantages.
+[Activation functions in DL](https://maelfabien.github.io/deeplearning/act/) : An overview of the different activation functions in Deep Learning, how to implement them in Python, their advantages and disadvantages.

 [Prevent Overfitting of Neural Netorks](https://maelfabien.github.io/deeplearning/regu/) : Your  model overfits ?
 One of these techniques should help !
 We'll cover class imbalance, data augmentation, regularization, early stopping, reducing learning rate...